frida/frida-website/_i18n/en/_docs/stalker.md

 ```

 It is called by the function responsible for generating instrumented code,
-`gum_exec_ctx_obtain_block_for` and its job is to generate the instrumented
+`gum_exec_ctx_obtain_block_for()` and its job is to generate the instrumented
 code.
-We can see that it does this using a loop to process on instruction at a
+We can see that it does this using a loop to process one instruction at a
 time.
 First retrieving an instruction from the iterator, then telling stalker to
 instrument the instruction as is (without modification).
 These two functions are
 implemented inside stalker itself.
 The first is responsible for parsing a
 `cs_insn` and updating the internal state.
 This `cs_insn` type is a datatype
-used by the internal [capstone](http://www.capstone-engine.org/) disassembler to
+used by the internal [Capstone](http://www.capstone-engine.org/) disassembler to
 represent an instruction.
 The second is responsible for writing out the
 instrumented instruction (or set of instructions).
 We will cover these in more
 detail later.